Dear visitors,

 Library

-Due to fire protection renovation work, the library of the Sprengel Museum Hannover will be closed from 12 September 2022 until probably spring / summer 2024.
+Due to fire protection renovation work, the library of the Sprengel Museum Hannover will be closed from 12 September 2022 until probably spring 2025.

 We apologise for the closure.
 Thank you for your understanding.